-Teaching staff engaged in both internal and external professional learning designed to improve and consolidate their practice.
-The focus of internal professional learning for teachers was determined by Adjunct Professor Erica McWilliam's presentation at the beginning of year.
-Erica drew on the work of Kieran Egan, valuing creativity and presenting cognitive uploads as a way of encouraging creative thinking.
-A follow up session provided teachers with the forum to share their resources and faculty specific experience.
+Teaching staff engaged in both internal and external professional learning (PL) designed to improve and consolidate their practice.
+The focus of internal professional learning for teachers was established by Jonathan Heard's (Research Fellow, ACER) presentation at the beginning of year.
+Jonathan drew on the ACER Critical Thinking Framework to provide a structured approach for teachers.
+A follow up session facilitated sharing of resources and experience within faculties.